GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 ### Common Problems

 If a URL isn't displayed when the PDF merge tag is processed it's likely the PDF doesn't exist for the current form, it has been deactivated, or the [conditional logic doesn't pass](setup-pdf.md#conditional-logic).
 To determine the exact reason it wasn't generated, enable [Gravity Forms logging](https://docs.gravityforms.com/logging-and-debugging/) and then replicate the issue.
-In the Gravity PDF log file search for `PDF Mergetag is not valid` and review the logged information.
+In the Gravity PDF log file search for `PDF Merge tag is not valid` and review the logged information.

 #### PDF ID Invalid
 ```log